maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

   --detach
 ```

-For Go binaries, project scoping can derive the module from the executable:
+For Go binaries, xcover reads `.go.buildinfo`, an ELF section emitted by the Go
+linker.
+The module path in that section scopes coverage to project functions:

 ```sh
 xcover run --path ./myapp --scope project --detach